pbruss/dataviz-project-template-proposal/README.md

 ## Questions & Tasks

-The following tasks and questions will drive the visualization and interaction decisions for this project:
+The following tasks and questions will drive the visualization and interaction decisions for this project.

  * I want to discover outliers or extremes with regard to Sodium (mg) and Item attributes.
  * I want to understand the distribution of Sodium (mg), Cholesterol (mg) and Calorie values for different fast food restaurants.
- * I want to visualize the correlation between Sodium (mg) and Cholesterol (mg).
+ * I want to visualize the correlation between Sodium (mg) and Cholesterol (mg), Saturated Fat (g) and Sugar (g).

-The overall motivation and central research questions this project seeks to answer are: Which fast food items are above the recommended daily intake ranges for sodium, cholesterol and calories?
-Are there any patterns that can be observed by food served at specific restaurants with regard to the sodium and cholesterol?
+Nutrition experts target three nutritional attributes when dealing The overall motivation and central research questions this project seeks to answer are: Which fast food items are above the recommended daily intake ranges for sodium, cholesterol, saturated fat, sugar and calories?
+Are there any patterns that can be observed by food served at specific restaurants with regard to the sodium, cholesterol, saturated fat, sugar and calories?

 ## Sketches